mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Providers ###

 Conceptually, Angular has an IoC container that only supports a singleton lifecycle.
-IoC containers typically allow you to register either instances or factories that create instances.
+IoC containers typically allow you to register either instances, factories that create instances or a type to instantiate.
 All that should sound familiar if you come from .NET or Java and use an IoC container.
 Internally Angular's IoC container only allows you register a *provider* (in Angular parlance).
 A provider is just a *factory* that can create an instance:

 ```js
 {